Panel discussion 'Humanitarian approach in the changing world' by Aalto WiT Programme, RLabs Tanzania and Finn Church Aid

 WiT Programme

-Aalto WiT Programme is a 5-month transdisciplinary professional diploma programme under the Aalto University World in Transition Research LAB (WiTLAB).
+Aalto WiT Programme is a 5-month transdisciplinary professional certificate programme under the Aalto University World in Transition Research LAB (WiTLAB).
 The programme focuses on the resilience of human settlements in low & middle-income countries.

 RLabs Tanzania